Skip to content

 Eight Months Early and 20% Under Budget

-ConMed Electrosurgery had a consistent track record—new product development projects for their most complicated product line took thirty months on average to complete.
-However, they had completed one in twenty months on one occasion.
-So they set a goal to beat that record by 10% and complete their next project in eighteen months…
+A medical device manufacturer had a consistent track record—new product development projects for their most complicated product line took thirty months on average to complete.
+Fortunately, senior management knew the strategic value of developing new products more quickly.
+So they set a goal to finish their next one in eighteen months.

 "Cutting the project time by 50% is not something you can just sort of ignore."